chaals/longdesc-tests/README.md

 ## Longdesc value as data:URI

 In order for the following tests to pass, the tester must be able to access the image description (longdesc).
-Success is the display of the "Longdesc test Pass page" (page title) which simply consists the word "Pass" contained in a heading level 1.
+Success is the display of the "Longdesc test Pass page"  which simply consists of the word "Pass" contained in a heading level 1.

 * [data:URI image with data:URI description](https://rawgithub.com/chaals/longdesc-tests/master/data-uri-image-data-uri-description.html)
 * [Empty image with data:URI description](https://rawgithub.com/chaals/longdesc-tests/master/empty-image-data-uri-description.html)